 To reduce your risk of cancer, limit your intake of alcohol or, better still, avoid it altogether.
-If you do choose to drink alcohol, limit your intake to no more than two standard drinks a day and have at least one or two alcohol free days every week.
+If you do choose to drink alcohol the recommended amounts are:

 A standard drink is roughly equal to:

-- one 375 ml bottle or can of mid strength beer (3.5% alcoholic volume)
+- 285 ml bottle or can of normal strength beer

 There is no evidence to suggest that alcoholic drinks (such as red wine) protect against any type of cancer.